 If you are driving on a highway in North America, there is a good chance that software developed by Info Tech was used to build it.
 In the U.S., 44 of the 50 state transportation agencies use Info Tech-developed software to manage their road construction projects.
 We work closely with our partners to develop, implement, maintain, and support automated infrastructure construction management and Internet bidding solutions that satisfy their business needs.
 We also have a thriving consulting practice that assists clients in combating collusive behavior through the use of rigorous methodologies and expert witness testimony.

 Using our Mission, Vision and Core Values as a roadmap to success, we strive to deliver innovative and enterprising products and services.
 Info Tech is a proud family that sets a high performance bar for our 240+ members and we have a long history of providing an outstanding environment for employees to excel.
 Comprehensive benefits with a unique corporate culture contribute to the company's appeal.
-Info Tech is headquartered in Gainesville, Florida and is in the process of building a new facility to accommodate our future growth.
+Info Tech is headquartered in Gainesville, Florida at a new facility located in Celebration Pointe.

 Know our customers' business, anticipate their needs, apply information technology to solve their business problems and create ongoing customer relationships.

 Be the most trusted, respected, and sought after provider of products and services in the areas we choose to pursue.

 Maintain an open flow of information throughout the company unless dealing with truly confidential information, e.g. personal info or highly sensitive business info.